All Episodes

 Yeah, right.

-And well, even even government programs, uh this uh uh let's say so far as education is concerned, no child left behind that came under the Bush administration and or the prescription drug bill.
+Well, even government programs, this, let's say, so far as education is concerned, No Child Left Behind that came under the Bush administration or the prescription drug bill.

-The all these things, you know, they they reduce the uh or they increase the power of government and and increase the centralization of government, which is something that our Constitution sought to uh avoid.
+All these things, they reduce the, or they increase the power of government and increase the centralization of government, which is something that our Constitution sought to avoid.

-Oh, uh absolutely well, you know, they they had to amend the Constitution just in order to have an income tax.
+Well, you know, they had to amend the Constitution just in order to have an income tax.

 Yeah.

-And the other thing is that again w uh when you have the pe the the public at large involved, once they discover the real price of prohibition, uh they then repeal that amendment.
+And the other thing is that, again, when you have the public at large involved, once they discovered the real price of prohibition, they then repealed that amendment.

 Yes, right.

-And and matter of fact, it's uh uh some of my colleagues in the public choice, uh they point out something interesting about prohibition.
+And matter of fact, some of my colleagues in the public choice, they point out something interesting about prohibition.

-They said uh people have been warning prohibition since the late 1800s with um uh what's the carry nation uh and she was pushing for and but Congress did not did not call want prohibition because liquor sales were the major source of uh finance for the federal government.
+But Congress did not want prohibition because liquor sales were the major source of finance for the federal government.

-And uh something interesting is say, well, when did prohibition uh get repealed?
+And something interesting is say, well, when did prohibition get repealed?

-Well, we were in a depression and revenues to the uh federal government were diminishing.
+Well, we were in a depression and revenues to the federal government were diminishing.

-Well, in other words, they'd have had made a better deal if if they had not passed the income tax uh amendment and and and then and and also not pass prohibition.
+Well, see, in other words, they made a better deal if they had not passed the income tax amendment and also not passed prohibition.

 That's absolutely right.

-Well well well, you know, uh but you know there as I said earlier in the show in the first hour, if one can say anything good about this administration and the Democrat control of the of the House of Representatives and the Senate, is that they've been so brazen that Americans once again, for the first time in my life are talking and debating about the Constitution.
+Well, you know, but as I said earlier in the show, in the first hour, if one can say anything good about this administration and the Democrat control of the House of Representatives and the Senate, is that they've been so brazen that Americans once again, for the first time in my life, are talking and debating about the Constitution.

-They're uh the uh they're forming Tea Party organizations, they're they're uh and some of the top shows are the uh radio and television shows are shows that debate the Constitution.
+And some of the top shows are the radio and television shows are shows that debate the Constitution, like Judge Napolitano's Freedom Watch.

-So that's a that's a little bit of optimism that Americans are are learning that well, government's getting too big.
+So that's a little bit of optimism that Americans are learning that, well, government's getting too big.

-If if we manage to survive this administration, and I mean survive in terms of the economy, but also uh keep uh Iran from becoming a nuclear power, uh then I think we will be better off with this because we will have seen what happens when you disregard the Constitution and they will see what where the trends that have been existing in this country for a long time, where those trends lead.
+If we manage to survive this administration, and I mean survive in terms of the economy, but also keep Iran from becoming a nuclear power, then I think we will be better off with this because we will have seen what happens when you disregard the Constitution, and they will see where the trends that have been existing in this country for a long time, where those trends lead.

 Yeah, yeah.

-Tom, can you stay for a few minutes of the next hour after break?
+Tom, can you stay for a few minutes of the next hour?

 Okay.

-You can be on asked to ask them some questions.
+You can be on to ask him some questions.

-We are discussing this excellent book Dismantling America and it is available in stores I guess uh just about everywhere.
+We are discussing this excellent book, Dismantling America, and it is available in stores, I guess, just about everywhere.

 We'll be back.

-We're back and it's Walter Williams sitting in for Rush Limbaugh who will be back tomorrow and we're talking to Dr. Thomas Sowell and we're discussing Dismantling America, his uh new book that's available in all the bookstores.
+And we're talking to Dr. Thomas Sowell, and we're discussing Dismantling America, his new book that's available in all the bookstores.

-Tom I want to talk about some of the things you raised in um in part three of this dismantling America about uh uh Barack Obama's uh disregard for national defense.
+Tom, I'm going to talk about some of the things you raised in part three of Dismantling America about Barack Obama's disregard for national defense.

-Uh-huh uh and and then then you said under his administration I believe that they're releasing uh illegal aliens who are from terrorist countries.
+And then you said under his administration, I believe, that they're releasing illegal aliens who are from terrorist countries.

 Yes.

-That that that is truly amazing and and i if if I were a member of the Obama administration no I would be terrified by something like that because gee if uh if there's a a dirty bomb goes off in one of our cities or some kind of a terrorist attack p uh the the opposition would surely say well gee you know you're you're you're letting these your administration is letting these terrorists in the country and it's your fault.
+And if I were a member of the Obama administration, I would be terrified by something like that because, gee, if there's a dirty bomb goes off in one of our cities or some kind of a terrorist attack, the opposition will surely say, well, gee, you know, your administration is letting these terrorists in the country.

 Well, they might.